ntalbs/tweetbot-js/README.md

     $ npm install

 This program uses momgodb and the collection name is `quotes`.
-The colleciton should have the following structure:
+The document in the colleciton should have the following structure:

     {
       _id: ObjectId("..."),